wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/protection-stack.md

 To achieve this, it calls upon a number of capabilities:

 - **Safe Links** is Defender for Office 365's time-of-click protection.
-When a URL is selected, it’s checked against the latest reputation before redirecting to the target site.
+When a URL is selected, it's checked against the latest reputation before redirecting to the target site.
 - **Zero-hour auto-purge (ZAP) for phishing** retroactively detects and neutralizes malicious phishing messages that have already been delivered to Exchange Online mailboxes.
 - **ZAP for malware** retroactively detects and neutralizes malicious *malware* messages that have already been delivered to Exchange Online mailboxes.
 - **ZAP for spam** retroactively detects and neutralizes malicious *spam* messages that have already been delivered to Exchange Online mailboxes.